TonyKennah/PluckierOdds/README.md

 ```

 **Note on `--add-opens`:** This flag is required when running on Java 9 or newer.
 It allows the Gson library (a dependency) to function correctly with Java's module system.

+## Conclusion of the Application

+If all is good you will see the length of the files in standard out

+   Length of file is: 37202 bytes
+   Length of file is: 37202 bytes

+and two file will be created in the project root folder:

+   yyyy.mm.dd.ODDS.data
+   yyyy-mm-dd.ODDSlatest.data

+   These files will conatin a list of hoorse names with current odds (seperated by a #):

+        Emilys Choice#11.5
+        Montauk Memoirs#2.08
+        Starzo Fal#1.28
+        Purple Mood#1.28
+        Grace Faraday#7.0
+        Hooray Austin#1.15